 I've been craving a treat like this for quite some time, so finally rolled up my sleeves and got busy in the kitchen to perfect the recipe.

 With a soft oat flour base and a smooth peanut caramel centre, they're smothered in dark chocolate and sprinkled with crunchy peanuts and sea salt, to make the perfect snack.

 And the best part?
 They use just SIX simple ingredients so no fancy shopping lists here!

 VEGAN SNICKERS BARS - RECIPE NOTES

 Healthy - This recipe is the ultimate in healthy-but-indulgent desserts.
 You can feel good knowing that you're using wholesome ingredients like dates, oats and peanuts, and that you're making treats that are totally vegan, gluten free and refined sugar free.

-I'm particularly proud of the fact this Snickers Bar recipe is also oil-free!
-It doesn't need any because the peanut butters works perfectly as a binder and for that creamy flavour.
+Oil free - I'm particularly proud of the fact this Snickers Bar recipe is also oil-free!
+It doesn't need any because the peanut butter works perfectly as a binder and for that creamy flavour.

 Parchment paper - One important note for this recipe however is to ensure you line your container with parchment paper.
 This will make the bars MUCH easier to remove (I've tried without - it's not pretty) and your life much easier.

 Cut before freezing - Similarly, it's important to cut the mixture into bars before freezing them - not after - as they will be too solid to cut once they're set.
 Enjoy!

 These snickers bars are made from scratch with whole food ingredients (with the exception of the chocolate).
 Therefore I think they're much healthier than the standard store-bought versions, simply because they don't contain loads of refined sugar and and saturated fats.
 That said, they are treats and you probably shouldn't eat them all in one day!
 Pace yourself. 🙂